 Seagate Hard Drive Beeping and BitLocker Encryption

 Our engineers examined the client’s beeping Seagate hard drive in our class-100 cleanroom lab.
-As we usually see in these situations, the read/write heads had become mangled.
+As we usually see in hard drive beeping situations, the read/write heads had become mangled.
 The platters had also sustained some damage, spreading dust across their surfaces.
-To get this hard drive up and running and create a disk image of its contents, our engineers replaced the read/write heads with a compatible donor set and polished the platters clean with our special platter burnishing tools.
+To get this hard drive up and working properly and create a disk image of its contents and important files, our engineers replaced the read/write heads with a compatible donor set and polished the platters clean with our special platter burnishing tools.

 Usually, our engineers can use filesystem metadata to read data from only the used portions of a hard drive’s platters.
 By reading metadata such as the file definitions and bitmap, our engineers can focus only on the used area.
 This is extremely useful for our engineers (and helps our clients get their data back faster), especially when a hard drive has sustained heavy damage.
 But for this client, our engineers couldn’t rely on this technique because of something they had done to their hard drive.

-Because the client’s hard drive had Bitlocker full-disk encryption, our engineers had no way to examine the data on the drive during the recovery and imaging process.
-In cases involving full-drive encryption, there’s no way to decrypt data on-the-fly while our engineers image the drives.
+Because the client’s hard drive had Bitlocker full-disk encryption, our engineers had no way to examine the data stored on the drive during the recovery and imaging process.
+In cases involving full-drive encryption, there’s no way to decrypt data on the fly while our engineers image the drives.
 And so it is extra important to get as much as possible since there is no way for our engineers to distinguish between used and unused areas on the disk.
-After creating as complete of a disk image as possible, our technicians decrypt it and analyze the results.
+After creating as complete a disk image as possible, our technicians decrypt it and analyze the results.

 Beeping Seagate Drive Repair Results

 After receiving the BitLocker decryption key from the client, our engineers could decrypt the disk image of their (currently no longer) beeping Seagate hard drive.
-Upon decryption, our engineers found that they’d gotten all of the client’s most critical data.
-The client’s photos, email archives, and documents were all fully recovered and free of corruption.
+Upon decryption, our data recovery engineers found that they’d gotten all of the client’s most critical data.
+The client’s photos, email archives, and documents were all fully recovered and free of corruption and data loss.
 We rated this Seagate drive repair case study a 9 on our ten-point data recovery case rating scale.